 Defining Inappropriate Use

-Based on SHM recommendations, potentially inappropriate use of IV opioids was defined as use for greater than 24 hours in patients who could receive oral medications—as evidenced by receipt of other orally administered medications during the same 24 hours—and was not mechanically ventilated.
+Based on SHM recommendations, potentially inappropriate use of IV opioids was defined as use for greater than 24 hours in patients who could receive oral medications—as evidenced by receipt of other orally administered medications during the same 24 hours—and were not mechanically ventilated.
 The 24-hour window was chosen based on the typical ability to determine opioid needs and transition to an oral regimen within that timeframe in patients without contraindications following initial immediate pain control with IV opioids when indicated.
 IV doses after 24 hours were considered potentially inappropriate except in patients with nil PO status, including medications.
 IV opioids for respiratory distress were considered appropriate.

 Patients with an active cancer diagnosis, who had chosen comfort measures only, or with GI dysfunction were excluded from the study, as IV opioids beyond 24 hours may be appropriate in these populations.
 Days spent receiving opioids by patient-controlled analgesia (PCA) or continuous IV drop were excluded, given the difficulty in identifying the appropriate time to transition from PCA to IV or PO opioids.